scipy-conference/scipy_proceedings/papers/mandli_etal/petclaw_walla.rst

 the Blue Gene/P’s high performance networks with the goal of being able to use Walla to speed all aspects of loading by coming in before the loading of MPI libraries.
-Due to community interest and feedback, the original codebase was abandoned in favor of using MPI for all communications ensuring portability between systems and eliminating any licensing restrictions created by use of vendor code.
+Due to community interest and feedback, the original codebase was abandoned in favor of using MPI for all communications to ensure portability between systems and to elliminate any licensing restrictions created by use of vendor code.

 In the Walla design, the CPython importer and the glibc libdl are replaced